hapax/hapax.github.io/_posts/2019-07-28-imaginary-time.md

 $$

-Another example is the *Helmholtz free energy* $F = -k_\text{B} T \ln Z[\beta]$, which captures the tradeoff between energy and entropy, and is minimised in equilibrium.
+Another example is the *Helmholtz free energy* $F = -k_\text{B} T \ln Z[\beta]$, which quantifies the tradeoff between energy and entropy and is minimised in equilibrium.

 ## Quantum statistical mechanics